AUAP/AP2018/class03/class03.md

   - make use of rotation() and translate()
 - Procedures:
   - what are the elements in setup() and draw()?
+  - Can try:
+    - ellipses that fill the screen (with rotation, translation and color)
+    - make it moves and fades
+    - slow down
+    - polish code

 Possible functions: FrameRate(), FrameCount(), setInterval(), Translate() and Rotate(), modulo/%, radians